tvogels/hz-internship/add-search-to-skin/README.md

 Maybe you want to put the names of the pages in constants.
 I just did it like this now, but that can be changed.

+Note: I see that since my last checkout, the `helper.php` file has changed a lot.
+Maybe the implementation of this step should be a little different now, but that should not be too difficult.

 ## Edit DeltaSkin.skin.php